quimicefa/yaws/README.md

 ![](wiring.png "wiring diagram")

 Use a 12V DC peristaltic pump from aliexpress like this one.
 Ensure the power needed by the pump is the same you're using in the arduino (you'll power the pump using Vin/GND).
+The more voltage you power your arduino shield the better because arduino will deal with less current for the same work amount.
 ![](peristaltic_pump.png)

 ## casing